nikhil-sharma-nks/betterself/README.md

-## BetterMe
+## BetterSelf

-BetterMe is a self-help video library.
+BetterSelf is a self-help video library.
 Life is stale if there is no growth.
-To add more growth to you and your life Betterme has self help and mental health related content.
+To add more growth to you and your life BetterSelf has self help and mental health related content.

 ## Tech Stack
 1. Frontend - React (useContext, useReducer, useEffect, useState)